 What goes with pumpkin soup?

-This pumpkin soup recipe is a hearty bowl full of protein and veggies so it definitely could be a meal all in one!
+This pumpkin soup recipe is a hearty bowl full of sausage and veggies so it definitely could be a meal all in one!

 If you do want to serve something alongside it, a simple meal of soup, salad, and bread would be ideal.
 I love to pair it with another fall favorite, Harvest Salad, and garlic bread or quick cheese bread.